filtron/MarkovKernels.jl/README.md

 bayes_rule(D::AbstractDistrbution, K::AbstractMarkovKernel)
 ```

+These are currently implemented for Normal, AffineNormalKernel, AffineDiracKernel.

-However, these can rarely be implemented exactly for arbitrary distribution / Markov kernel pars.
+In practice, these functions can not be implemented exactly for a given distribution, Markov kernel pair.
-Therefore, it is in practice up to the user to define appropriate approximations, i.e.
+Therefore, it is up to the user to define appropriate approximations, i.e.:

 ```julia
 predict(D::AbstractDistribution,K::AbstractMarkovKernel)